tanmoysarker/Image-Shadow/README.md

 Then ...

-import { imageShadow } from "imageShadow";
+import { imageshadow } from "imageshadow";

-imageShadow({
+imageshadow({
     shadow_type: "soft",
     padding: false
 });
 # Options
-imageShadow supports 2 options, noth of which are optional: shadow_type - hard | soft (Defaults to soft) padding - boolean (Defaults to false)
+imageshadow supports 2 options, noth of which are optional: shadow_type - hard | soft (Defaults to soft) padding - boolean (Defaults to false)